thoqbk/kafka-plain-java/docs/demo-1-multi-partition.md

 Consumer uses `.commitSync()` to commit the offset of all polled messages.
 Without committing, when re-balancing happens, e.g. 1 more consumer joins, Kafka will re-deliver all messages from the last commit point

 Putting `.commitSync()` after the message processing to guarantee delivers `at least once` and before it for delivering `at most once`

+May need to implement the message processing logic in idempotent way to ensure the re-delivered messages won't cause any issue.